martinos/elm-diverse-form-validation/README.md

 # Elm-Diverse-Form-Validation

-This repo contains multiple example of validation technique for form validation
+This repo contains multiple examples of form validation technique.

 ## SimplestForm.elm

-The simplest form validation uses a simple Result.map to cast the form to the desired data format.
+The simplest form validation uses a simple Result.mapN to cast the form to the desired data format.

 ```elm
 modelToUser : Model -> Result String User